svaloumas/valet/README.md

 ## Overview

-At its core, `valet` is a simple asynchronous task executor and scheduler.
+At its core, `valet` is a simple job queuing system and asynchronous task executor.
 A task is a user-defined `func` that is executed as a callback by the service.

 <a name="job"/>